 Ruth R. Wisse is a research professor at Harvard and a distinguished senior fellow at the Tikvah Fund.
-Her most recent book is No Joke: Making Jewish Humor (2013).
+Her most recent book is No Joke: Making Jewish Humor (2013, paperback 2015).

 Ruth R. Wisse discovers her husband and her subject.

 With the relaxation of Catholic influence in Quebec, local Jewish culture began to come of age and flourish.

 We were invited to join in the school’s prayers and hymns, but our grateful acquiescence also implied there was something illicit or shameful about our Jewishness.

 And come to differing conclusions about the obligations of collective living.

 Father brought us out of bondage, but Mother decided where we were to settle and how we were to live.